 Another option, if you are purchasing commercial kibble, is to go grain free.
 You can’t go wrong with these two:

-Some of main ingredients you’ll find listed on the label include roasted bison, sweet potatoes, peas, egg product and ocean fish meal.
 While meals are generally considered to by a “byproduct”, the fact that the fiber content is so low means that waste output will be low as well.

 That’s especially helpful during evening cuddles, right?

-With natural ingredients such as deboned turkey, peas, potatoes, chicken liver and salmon oil, it’s no wonder dogs love it so much.
+With natural ingredients such as deboned turkey, peas, sweet potatoes, chicken liver and salmon oil, it’s no wonder dogs love it so much.

 It’s good for them too, and packed with nutrients, antioxidants, glucosamine and probiotics.